ggithubac/JavaCode/WebPageHits/README.md

  Correctness, efficiency (speed and memory) and code cleanliness will be evaluated.
  Please provide a complexity analysis in Big-O notation for your program along with your source.

+ ## Solution:
+ The code exists in src/main/java/webPageHits/webPageHits.java

+  # Run:
+   Go to target/classes and run this command:
+    1. java -cp ./ webPageHits.webPageHits ../../src/main/resources/input.txt

+  # Implementation:
+    Given that there are fewer days and hit count values as compared to URLs.
+If we pick URL as the key and use a hashtable then insertions and accesses would be of O(1).
+While displaying since we need to display based on ascending order of dates so I picked TreeSet as the data structure to store the Dates, and also while displaying we need to display based on the descending order of the hitcount so I picked a Priority Queue to sort the hit count.
+So essentially I picked a HashMap of TreeSet combo datastructure while reading the input from the file and just before displaying for each date I picked a Priority Queue to sort the URLs using hitcount as the comparator.
+The Main class is webPageHits which has the main function, here is the description of remaining sub-classes, datastructures and functions:

+  1. webLinkHitCounts --> holds the hashmap on weblink and hitcount which is used while reading the data from input file.
+  1. webLinkHitCount --> holds the two variables webLink and hitCount used inside the priority queue which is the datastructure to sort webLink in descending order of hitCounts
+  1. dateClass --> holds the day, month and year variables and used to sort based on date and sorted in the TreeSet while reading from the file.
+  1. dateComp --> comparator used by the TreeSet datastructure to sort the date in ascending order
+  1. displayData --> The datastructure  used to store the date in ascending order and hashmap which stores all weblinks and hitcount
+  1. convertUTCSecondsToDate --> converter function to convert from seconds to UTC date.
+  1. buildDateObj --> dateClass builder function from the date String
+  1. hitCountComparator --> the comparator used by ProrityQueue to sort the weblinks in descending order based on hitCount
+  1. displayData --> the function to display the data based on ascending order dates and with dates descending order weblink and hitcount
+  1. parseLine --> parser function to parse a line read from the given input file
+  1. readFile --> reader function read lines from a given input file
+  1. main  --> main function from where the program starts

+ # Complexity analysis
+   While reading the data from file